robpomeroy/BrightOS/README.md

 ## Progress/state of development

 We're a long way from production-ready.
-Currently the playbook, starting from a bare-bones Ubuntu installation, sets up a KDE desktop with automatic passwordless login for a default user.
-The desktop environment is partially locked down.
 You'll see from the TODO list below there's a lot left... to do...

 ## Licence